 Working towards the achievement of the environmental policies and targets described in Chapter 1, the NTT Group is promoting environmentally conscious procurement activities (green procurement) throughout our entire supply chain.
-Suppliers are requested to adhere to the requirements of the NTT Group Supply Chain Sustainability Promotion Guidelines (hereinafter "Sustainability Guidelines"), which are published elsewhere.
+Suppliers are requested to adhere to the requirements of the NTT Group Guidelines for Sustainability in Supply Chain (hereinafter "Sustainability Guidelines"), which are published elsewhere.